 The tests at the central LHEEA Nantes waves tank tests have shown that the concept is capable of absorbing much of the waves forward energy and converting it into pneumatic power.

-Even in simple proof-of-concept phase a “capture width ratio” of more than 20% could be observed, an easily improved value by optimization studies.
+From the simple proof-of-concept phase a “capture width ratio” of more than 20 % could be observed, an easily improved value by optimization studies.